13 Feb 2023, 10:00

 Regarding the wind industry’s impact on local economies, most jobs have been created in the major manufacturers’ home regions in northern Germany, where many final assembly processes for on- and offshore turbines take place and most installed turbines can be found.
 According to the German Institute for Economic Research (DIW), job creation in the wind power industry covers a wide range of skills: supplier companies for turbine manufacturing are located all over the country and provide chemical and metallurgical intermediary goods, construction expertise or other services to the engine builders.

-Support for new wind farms was initially laid out in Germany’s Renewable Energy Act (EEG) of 2000, that granted guaranteed remuneration for produced electricity to operators at fixed rates for 20 years.
-In 2017, the remuneration underwent a fundamental shift from politically determined support rates to an auction system in which bidders demanding the lowest guaranteed remuneration for operating their turbines would be awarded.
+State support for new wind farms was initially laid out in Germany’s Renewable Energy Act (EEG) in the year 2000.
+It granted operators guaranteed remuneration for electricity fed into the grid at fixed rates for a period of 20 years.
+In 2017, the support scheme underwent a fundamental shift from politically determined support rates to an auction system in which bidders demanding the lowest guaranteed remuneration for operating their turbines would be awarded.
 The switch from predetermined feed-in tariffs to rate-setting in auctions was aimed at strengthening market principles and competition in the wind power sector.
 It led project developers to compete for last-minute construction applications to secure a slot among the last projects eligible for guaranteed remuneration, which caused installations to spike in that year.

 Besides implementing changes to the funding mechanism, the government also capped the total supported volume and by, 2019, only installations that won an auction were eligible to receive support for the first time.
 However, while the introduction of the auction system was followed by falling support levels, onshore wind tenders in the following years mostly were undersubscribed and ended up with fewer applications than expected.
 Engineering association VDMA Power Systems argued that investors shunned the sector due to the ongoing regulatory challenges.
 The auction turnout improved temporarily and participants submitted bids for more capacity than auctioned, before undersubscribed auctions returned in mid-2022.